Culture of the Asante Empire: Medicine

-The Asante medicine was mainly herbal as diseases were tackled through medicinal plants.
-They tied their spiritual beliefs with the cause of diseases.
-According to Fynn, the common diseases among the Asante in the early 19th century were discovered to be lues, yaws, itches, scald heads, gonorrhea and pains in the bowels.
-It was testified by Dr. Teddlie who was an assistant surgeon of the Bowdich Mission on visit to Kumasi in 1817, that herbalists in Asante were treating all kinds of diseases and illness with green leaves, roots and barks of a lot of trees.
-He observed that juices from plants were applied to cuts and bruises to stop bleeding.
-According to scholars such as Seth Gadzepko, the Asante herbalists failed to promote the importance of hygiene, diet and nutrition in the Asante society.
-The poor and children who lived in an unsanitary environment were affected the most as a result.

 The Asante took some preventive measures against diseases.
 They valued sanitation and cleanliness.
 Rubbish of each house was burned every morning at the back of the street.
 Cleaning the streets and suburbs of Kumasi and the maintenance of sanitation was enforced by a bureaucratized Public Works Department.
 The workers of this department cleaned the streets daily and ensured that civilians had their compounds clean and weeded.
 They did not wear uniforms but they carried canes to signify their position.
 In urban Asante, all physicians were organized and specialized under the Nsumankwaafiesu which was described by Asantehene Prempeh I as "the pharmacology where we had well trained and qualified physicians in charge whose duty was to attend to the sick and injured."
 The head of this office was the Nsumankwahene who served as the native doctor of the state and doctor of the Asantehene.
 There is evidence from the 19th century that the Asante practiced bone-setting.
 A fracture of an arm or leg was bound with splints.

 Various surgical practices were familiar in the empire.
 Muslim doctors in Asante practiced bleeding, lancing and cupping.
 Variolation has been recorded to be practiced by 1817.
 Variolation itself was common in the Gold Coast by the 18th century.
 There were check points at Asante borders that prevented people from progressing to Asante if they exhibited signs of smallpox.
 Those who discovered signs of smallpox after crossing the borders were prevented from entering Kumasi and quarantined in remote villages.
+By the 19th century, a full time medical corps was established as a branch of the Asante army.